Multimodal Generative Models for Bankruptcy Prediction Using Textual Data: Methods

 The generative model in CMMD factorizes as $p(\xm,y,\z|\xo) = p(y|\z)p(\z|\xo)p(\xm|\xo,\z)$ and, under this model specification, the posterior distribution $p(\z|\xo,\xm,y)$ is intractable \citep{mancisidor2021discriminative}.
 Therefore, CMMD uses VI and approximates the true posterior distribution with a variational density $q(\z|\xo,\xm,y)$.
 Hence, the variational lower bound on the marginal log-likelihood of the data is

 where the inequality is a result of the concavity of log and Jensen's inequality.
-Equation \ref{cmmdelbo} contains an upper bound on the mutual information between $\xm$ and $\z$ \citep{mancisidor2021discriminative}, which is exactly a property that we want to maximize, i.e., we are interested in learning representations $\z$ that embed as much information as possible about the missing modalities $\xm$.
-To overcome this limitation, the CMMD model includes a conditional mutual $I(\xm,\z|\xo)$ information into the lower bound in Equation \ref{cmmdelbo} to obtain the following \textit{likelihood-free} objective function\footnote{The reader is referred to \cite{mancisidor2021discriminative} for a complete derivation of the objective function.}
+Equation \ref{cmmdelbo} contains an upper bound on the mutual information between $\xm$ and $\z$ \citep{mancisidor2021discriminative}, which is exactly a property that we want to maximize.
+That is, we are interested in learning representations $\z$ that embed as much information as possible about the missing modalities $\xm$.
+To achieve this, the CMMD model includes a conditional mutual information $I(\xm,\z|\xo)$ into the lower bound in Equation \ref{cmmdelbo} to obtain the following \textit{likelihood-free} objective function\footnote{The reader is referred to \cite{mancisidor2021discriminative} for a complete derivation of the objective function.}

 where $\omega \in [0,1]$ is a weight hyperparameter controlling the influence of the mutual information term.
 Note that for $\omega = 1$, Equation \ref{eq_cmmdobjfun} recovers the evidence lower bound in Equation \ref{cmmdelbo}.
 The density functions in the CMMD model are assumed to be